shixingxing/Duix-Mobile/duix-android/dh_aigc_android/README_en.md

 `startPush`, `pushPcm`, and `stopPush` need to be called in pairs. `pushPcm` should not be too long.
 After pushing the entire audio, call `stopPush` to end the session.
 Use `startPush` again for the next audio.

+**The audio data between each startPush and stopPush segment should be at least 1 second (32000 bytes), otherwise the mouth shape driver cannot be triggered, and blank frames can be used to fill in.**

 **Call Example**:

 ```kotlin